 If you clicked on this post, you might be expecting something sappy and sentimental.
 You know what?

 You’re right.
 There will be some of that.
+This is our “cheers to 10 years” story.

 On October 1st, 2010, I, being Summer Hamilton for the first 32 years of my life, married Michael David Sorensen.
 After an adventurous 11 months of dating, and a whirlwind 3.5-month engagement, we sealed the deal.
 It was a joyous day.
-Hopefully for all involved, but who knows.

 Everything about our courtship, engagement, and wedding seemed to “just work.”
-No tension (OK, there was some during the wedding planning, but isn’t that always the case?), no drama, just two kids in love who got to plan “the party of the century” as I heard it called by at least one person.
+No tension (OK, there was some during the wedding planning, but isn’t that always the case?), no drama, just two kids in love who got to plan “the party of the century,” as I heard it called by at least one person.

 I’ll try not to melt your face with too much sentimentality, and offer some real talk also.
 As if those are at odds with one another.